| LSCS Policy Manual

 Procedures implementing all other aspects of Trademark Management shall be developed by the General Counsel and communicated to the Chancellor, Vice Chancellors and Presidents of component college campuses.

-VII.6.
+VII.A.6.
 Protection of Confidential Information

 It is the policy of the Lone Star College System to ensure that there are guidelines, safeguards, and controls in place to effectively manage and protect confidential information in accordance with applicable laws, regulations, and best practices.
 Such confidential information includes, but is not limited to, social security numbers, educational records as defined by the Family Educational Rights and Privacy Act ("FERPA"), health care information as defined by the Health Insurance Portability and Accountability Act ("HIPAA"), and customer information as defined by the Gramm¬ Leach-Bliley Act ("GLB Act").